-Hong Kong consists mainly of 4 parts – Hong Kong Island, Kowloon, New Territories, and Outlying Islands.
-It’s worth noting that Hong Kong International Airport is on an island called Lantau (south-west corner on the map below).
+Hong Kong consists mainly of 4 parts – Hong Kong Island, Kowloon, New Territories, and the Outlying Islands.
+It’s worth noting that Hong Kong International Airport is on an island called Lantau (the southwest corner on the map below).
 And the main city is confined within the north of Hong Kong Island, and south and centre of Kowloon.

 Airport to the City